ericroberts/ericroberts.ca/_posts/2013-07-31-cassette-style-nav-bar-that-auto-fills-available-width.md

 }
 {% endhighlight %}

 Voila!
 Auto filled width.
 As for why this works, I have no idea.
+I learned this magical trick on [Stack Overflow](http://stackoverflow.com/questions/6572040/make-divs-auto-fill-space).

 Here's the whole cassette.scss file, in case you want to copy and use it: